kaustubh76/Chimera-Protocol/docs/DEVELOPER_GUIDE.md

-# Chimera Protocol - Developer Guide
+# Chimera Protocol - Developer Guide & API Reference

-## 🚀 Complete Developer Documentation & API Reference
+## 🚀 Complete Developer Documentation

 Welcome to Chimera Protocol!
-This guide provides everything you need to build on the world's first confidential AMM.
+This guide provides everything you need to build on the world's first confidential AMM using pure FHE implementation.

+> **Note**: For detailed step-by-step implementation workflow, see [IMPLEMENTATION_FLOW.md](./IMPLEMENTATION_FLOW.md)

 ---